ammonshepherd/notes/social-feed-manager.md

     site.addsitedir(ENV + '/lib/python2.7/site-packages')

-Now open the file at `/var/lib/pgsql/pg_hba.conf`.
-Find the line that starts with 'local' and comment it out.
-Duplicate the line, uncomment it, and replace 'ident' with 'md5'.
-Your new line should look like this:

-    local   all         all                               md5

-Now you'll need to restart postgresql.

-    ]# service postgresql restart

-# running sfm

-in the sfm directory, with the python env still intact, run
+In the /var/www/social-feed-manager/sfm/ directory, with the python env still intact, run

-    ]# ./manage.py syncdb
+    (ENV) ]# ./manage.py syncdb

-give it a user name of sfmadmin, an email and password.
+syncdb will use the settings you configured in local_settings.py to connect to the database and set up the tables SFM requires.

+This will also ask you to create a superuser.
+Do this, and name it **sfmadmin**.
+Don’t name it the same thing as your TWITTER_DEFAULT_USER.
+You will be prompted for an email address and password, fill these in and remember your password.

 Then run

-    ]# ./manage.py migrate
+    (ENV) ]# ./manage.py migrate

 # Apache setup

-copy apache config
+Start Apache if it is not running already

+    ]# service httpd start

+And make sure it will start when the server restarts

+    ]# chkconfig httpd on

+Copy the Apache config

-    cp sfm/apache.conf /etc/http/conf.d/sfm_m5_001.conf
+    ]# cp sfm/apache.conf /etc/http/conf.d/sfm_m5_001.conf

 Edit appropriate settings in the new file